odys-z/shader-demo/README.md

 # About

-This is a temp repo for testing.
-No plan to support in the future.
+Shader-demo is a Glsl shader testing and visual effects lib.

+This is a temp repo for now.
+The js lib distribution will using Webpack in the future.
+For now, there is a helping tool, cp-res, in shader-demo/lib directory for copying necessary files.
+Users need modify the "src" array to indicate their git location, then copy files to their application/oz dir.

 The [shadertoy](https://en.wikipedia.org/wiki/Shadertoy) and raymatching is some how different from the well known style of 3d rendering, see [2].